A-Fadhil/Google-Web-Crawler/README.md

 One can use a simple HttpConnection to read the page's html content, and use a Matcher to find search results, and javascript libraries, however, with jsoup the code is a little cleaner and more structured.

+I used a HashMap in Collector because I wanted a fast way to access data (by url) and not have duplicates at the same time.